jacobbednarz/operability_guidelines/README.md

   Logs should never be stored on a single host.
 Instead, you should mount (and write to) an  external volume or have the data streamed to a centralised logging platform.
-This becomes very benefitical if a host should die unexpectantly and you need to dig through the black box to determine the cause.
+This becomes very benefitical if a host should die unexpectedly and you need to dig through the black box to determine the cause.

 - **Are you using centralised logging?**